Davon-Rolage/KeywordShortener/README.md

 }
 ```
 In this case, a `Potential Recursion Error` will pop up and the script will not run.
-* If your keys are repeated in *different* files, a `Duplicate Keyword` info message will pop up and will choose the second value if you press `Ok`.
+* If your keys are repeated in *different* files, a `Duplicate Keyword` info message will pop up and prompt you to choose one of the values.
-* If your keys are repeated in the same file, the second one will have precedence.
+* If your keys are repeated in the same file, the second value will have precedence.
 This is a feature of JSON.
 * Also, it is **not** recommended to mix other keys in the values like this:
 ```json
 {